LynchLab/MAPGD/README.md

 <h3> The output of ep </h3>

-Columns 1 and 2 are site identifiers (ID1 and ID2); 3 and 4 designate major and minor nucleotides (major and minor); For each population in the sample four columns are printed : a major allele frequency (freq_P), test statistic for polymorphism (ll_poly), test statistic for fixed for the minor allele (ll_fixed), and coverage;
+Columns 1 and 2 are site identifiers (ID1 and ID2); 3 and 4 designate major and minor nucleotides (major and minor); For each population in the sample four columns are printed : a major allele frequency (freq_P), test statistic for polymorphism (ll_poly), test statistic for fixed for the minor allele (ll_fixed), and coverage (cov);
-The final coloumn is the maximum likelihood estimate of the error rate (Error).
+The final two coloumns are the total coverage (totcov) and the maximum likelihood estimate of the error rate (Error).

 Under the assumption of a chi-square distribution for the test statistic with one degree of freedom, significance at the 0.05, 0.01, 0.001 levels requires that the likelihood-ratio test statistic exceed 3.841, 6.635, and 10.827, respectively.